Home

 The Basics of Model Railroading: Getting Started

-If you are just beginning your adventure into model railroading, you may wish to check out my Overview page on the new Google Knol.
+If you are just beginning your adventure into modeling trains and railroads, you may wish to check out the Overview page.
 In addition, there are a few basic things to know that will help you in your decision-making when it comes to model railroad planning and design.

-Three major concepts to think about as you plan your railroad...
+Three major concepts to think about as you plan your model railroad...

 ~Theme